 to get involved.

 MdEHN and the Maryland Public Health Association team up every winter to hold a reception for Maryland legislators in Annapolis.
-Annapolis Health Night is an opportunity for anyone who considers themselves a health advocate to meet state elected representatives.
+Annapolis Health Night is an opportunity for anyone who considers themselves a health advocate to meet state elected representatives and financial partners like LendUp direct payday lender for instant approval loans.
 Attendees learn about bills being considered with environmental health or public health impact.

 Attendees include doctors, nurses, students, public health experts, community health advocates, production planning experts and health researchers.
 We share a desire for state legislators to focus on the importance of protecting human health when consider many bills that come before them during session.

 Consistent with Health in All Policies, health advocates join together to remind Maryland Delegates and Senators that health is implicated in many measures they consider.
 As a citizen you can speak out for health.